The road to the cross is hot!

 I convinced myself before that I will spend more time scribbling words and letters rather than pour all my effort and focus at work.
 I guess I failed again.
 Tons of paperworks, endless troubles, boundless responsibilities, this is the current picture I never wished to have been developed.
 An image that paints a miniscule suffering as compared to the Messiah's in the cross of Calvary.

-elf.
+Holy week is a time for everyone's reflection upon him/herself.
 We may differ in terms of beliefs, but I consider this as an opportunity to gauge ones faith.

-re are different types of people living in this world.
+Some may eagerly dispute me, for there are different types of people living in this world.
 A vast collection of religion in this country is one proof.
 There are atheists who don't entirely believe in God.
 Catholics consist the majority.
 Christians, protestants, methodists, baptists, born again, pentecosts, JW, INC, ADD, muslims, the list seems endless.
 I learned from an expat that most of the Japanese are buddhists, realizing later that I have less knowledge of what their religion is all about.

-tholics celebrate Christ death and resurrection.
+We vary in beliefs that some of them have life long traditions worthy of note.
+I am referring to the manner a great minority of the Filipino Catholics celebrate Christ death and resurrection.
 More specifically, Kapampangan faithfuls who, for a long time already, been practicing this tradition they embedded since I first came to see the light in this world.

-in the cross, I tagged familiar persons in this blog.
+Armed with the enthusiasm to witness first hand, the physical portrayal of Christ death in the cross, I tagged familiar persons in this blog.
 We raced to San Pedro Cutud in San Fernando, Pampanga under a blistering sun last Good Friday.

 The heat was indeed terrible.
 But this was not enough to maim my interest to see a once in a year event.
 We parked in front of the old church right in the heart of the city.
 The town was overflowing with pedicabs, a bicycle fixed with a side car used for public transport, tricycles and even saw a few kalesas.